BTCEnoch/bitcoin_protozoa/bitcoin_protozoa/trait_balance_structure/08_particle_distribution_method.md

 2. The total is exactly 500 particles (200 base + 300 additional)
 3. The distribution remains random and varied
 4. Boundaries prevent extreme imbalances
+5. Particle counts align with rarity tiers for balanced gameplay

 This approach should be implemented in the particle distribution system to ensure accurate and balanced creature generation.